The Magicians by Lev Grossman

 I wasn’t a fan of the show and had no intention to read the book before it was given to me as a gift.
 I’m glad I did read it – I absolutely enjoyed it.

-The Magicians Goes to the Gallery
+The Magicians stays on the shelf!

 It’s an incredible story, with so many sparks of magic.
 I loved the characters even though I don’t really like them as people.
 I adored Eliot especially, and I am dying to see how thing go as kings and queens of Filory.
 The one thing I may eventually do is trade in my damaged paperback for a nice hardcover copy.
 Curses to Amazon and their sloppy packaging – that’s two damaged books in three months.